- Microdermabrasion is a form of physical exfoliation that is safe for all skin tones and types.

 If you are allergic to aluminum and scheduled to undergo crystal microdermabrasion, your provider will instead use sodium chloride, magnesium oxide or sodium bicarbonate crystals, or opt to use a device with a diamond tip.

-Because the pressure exerted during treatment with a diamond tip is more easily controlled by the operator, it tends to be used more often on sensitive treatment areas, such as the area around the eyes or lips, or those areas requiring a higher degree of accuracy.
+Because the pressure exerted during treatment with a diamond tip is more easily controlled by the operator, it tends to be used more often on sensitive treatment areas, such as the eyes or lips, or those areas requiring a higher degree of accuracy.

 In recent years, dermatologists and microdermabrasion providers have begun phasing out crystal-based microdermabrasion systems in favor of diamond-tipped handpieces.